mborus/python_pizza_2021_map_code/README.md

 -----------
 Installing now is a lot easier.
 I updated the code to work with current h3 syntax.

-Requirements are now unfrozen, but there's a backup frozen file if you run into problem.
+Requirements are now unfrozen, but there's a backup frozen file if you run into problems.

 The code now works without special installtion tricks on Python3.13 / Windows 10/11